Jucchan/juliankida.github.io/contact.md

 </div>

 # About me
 I'm **Julian Kida**, a game designer and programmer.
 I graduated from University of Southern California's Viterbi School of Engineering with an undergraduate degree in Computer Science (Games) in 2021, and with a M.S. in Computer Science in 2023.
 My main skills are gameplay design, game prototyping, and my ability to speak Japanese natively.
+I was the president and tournament organizer for the Smash Bros. club, as well as the captain for the Smash Bros. and Hearthstone Esports teams at USC.
 Aside from video games, I enjoy riichi mahjong and watching baseball/horseracing.

 ### About this site
 This site is published on GitHub Pages.
 I tried to make it responsive for the most-part, but no guarantees.
 You can find the [sourcecode here.](https://github.com/Jucchan/jucchan.github.io)